Time of Impact Dataset for Continuous Collision Detection and a Scalable Conservative Algorithm: Algorithm

 \subsection{Guarantees}

-Our broad-phase and narrow-phase algorithms are both \emph{conservative}. \cref{sec:results-toi} empirically confirms that the final time of impact is also \emph{conservative} (i.e., less or equal to the exact value) while providing a measure of its difference from the ground truth.
+Our broad-phase and narrow-phase algorithms are both \emph{conservative}. \Cref{sec:results-toi} empirically confirms that the final \ac{TOI} is also \emph{conservative} (i.e., less or equal to the exact value) while providing a measure of its difference from the ground truth.

-\paragraph{Broad-phase} In our algorithm (\cref{alg:bp}), any intersection check amounts to only comparing floating point numbers.
+\paragraph{Broad-phase} In \cref{alg:bp}, any intersection check amounts to only comparing floating point numbers.
 No other operation and/or rounding is involved in the process, meaning that intersection checks are all exact and $C$ contains all and only the intersecting pairs.
 However, the boxes themselves might be slightly larger than necessary due to the rounding from double to single precision.
 Thus, our broad phase detection is \emph{conservative} because $C$ might include intersecting pairs that would not intersect without rounding.
 However, since the distortion is as small as machine precision, these spurious pairs are too few (if any) to have any perceivable impact on the overall performances.